FRA333-Kinematics-of-Robotics-System/FRA333_HW3_6541_6551/README.md

 ### Validation Functions

 1. **`CheckJacobian(q: list[float]) -> list[float]`**

+    - **Input**:
+        - `q`: A list of joint angles representing the robot's configuration.
+    - **Output**:
+        - Returns a 6xN Jacobian end-effector matrix from **robotics toolbox**.

+    - **Description**:
-    - **Description**: Uses Robotics Toolbox to calculate the Jacobian matrix for comparison with the manually computed Jacobian.
+        - Uses Robotics Toolbox to calculate the Jacobian matrix for comparison with the manually computed Jacobian.

 2. **`CheckSingularity(q: list[float]) -> bool`**

+    - **Input**:
+        - `q`: A list of joint angles representing the robot's configuration.
+    - **Output**:
+        - Returns `True` if the robot is in a singularity configuration, otherwise `False`.

+    - **Description**:
-    - **Description**: Uses the Jacobian determinant to check for singularities and compares it with the result from the manual method.
+        - Uses the Jacobian determinant to check for singularities and compares it with the result from the manual method.

 3. **`CheackEffort(q: list[float], w: list[float]) -> list[float]`**

+    - **Input**:
+        - `q`: A list of joint angles representing the robot's configuration.
+        - `w`: A list of 6 elements representing the wrench (forces and torques) applied at the end-effector.
+    - **Output**:
+        - Returns a list of joint torques required to resist the applied wrench from both two methods.

+    - **Description**:

-    - **Description**: Computes the joint torques based on a given wrench using two methods:
+        Computes the joint torques based on a given wrench using two methods:

         - Using the `robot.pay()` method from Robotics Toolbox.
         - Using the formula `τ = JT ⋅ w` for comparison with the manual method.